 At Alta A/S (later acquired by RedPrairie), I worked as an engineer on large-scale information management systems for automotive production automation.
 Our Build to Order solution ran in manufacturing plants for Volkswagen, BMW, Audi, and other major automotive manufacturers.

-Working on realtime financial information analysis and exchange trading software at this scale significantly advanced my understanding of distributed systems, fault tolerance, and what reliability really means when money is on the line.
-All in the pre-cloud era when you had to build everything yourself.
+Working on real-time financial information analysis and exchange trading software at this scale significantly advanced my understanding of distributed systems, fault tolerance, and what reliability really means when money is on the line - all in the pre-cloud era when you had to build everything yourself.
 The scale, complexity, and mission-critical nature of the business deepened my grasp of software development processes, quality metrics, and how to lead teams building systems that can’t afford to fail.

 2010s: Google, AWS, Meta

-This path brought me from Ukraine to the United States, where I worked at three of the biggest companies in tech: Google, Amazon Web Services, and Meta.
+In early 2010s I moved from Ukraine to the United States, where I worked at three of the biggest companies in tech: Google, Amazon Web Services, and Meta.

 I then moved to lead teams in AWS IoT Device Management, where we built Device Registry and Fleet Index (patents here) - systems that let customers organize, search, and monitor IoT fleets ranging from thousands to millions of devices.
 Nestlé uses these to manage 2.8+ million devices across 97 countries.
 Industrial manufacturers connect entire factory floors.
 The challenge was building a system that could index and query millions of devices while remaining fast and cost-effective as fleets grew exponentially.